CARM is here, register today

 Please refer to the CBSA website for more information.

-Q5: I only import goods a few times per year.
-Do I need financial security (bond/cash deposit)?
+I only import goods a few times per year, do I need financial security (bond/cash deposit)?

 Alternatively, importers will be able to clear goods using CASH-Type (C-Type) entries which are completed and submitted in person at the Port of Entry (POE) of clearance for their commercial goods.

-These importers do not require financial security because this C-Type process allows them to pay any owed duties and taxes immediately release of goods will be permitted following that payment.
+These importers do not require financial security because this C-Type process allows them to pay any duties and taxes owed immediately and release of goods will be permitted following that payment.

 Payment options: Importers paying at the POE can pay the duties and taxes for their imports with cash, Interac, and credit cards.